 This might seem like an insignificant change to make, but at Wistia, we’ve found that videos with a custom player color have an 18% higher play rate than those that stick with the grey default.
 This small change can go a long way if you’re trying to increase your play rate.

 If you’re not directing your viewers to a relevant landing page or asking for their email to follow up, your video could be your last touchpoint point with them.

 In Wistia, there are three interactive elements you can include in your video to drive further action: our email collector form known as Turnstile, calls to action, and annotation links.
 You might be unsure if Timeline Actions are relevant to your videos goals, but I can assure you that there are several use cases and relevant ways to use these features that will ultimately help you reach your video goals faster.
 Let’s start with Turnstile…

 Are you looking to grow your subscriber list?
 Are you in need of more qualified leads?
 Turnstile gives you the ability to collect email addresses at any point in your video.
-This feature is especially powerful if you’re using a marketing automation platform like HubSpot, Pardot, Marketo, or SalesForce.
+This feature is especially powerful if you’re using a marketing automation platform like HubSpot, Pardot, or Marketo.
 With one of these integrations set up, you can push new contacts directly into your nurturing process.

 If you don’t have an integration with one of these services, our email collector still allows you to identify individuals, understand the viewing behavior tied to them, and export a spreadsheet of new contacts — all within Wistia.